Coming Out Advice for Gay, Lesbian, and Bisexual People

 - When to come out at school.
 More schools than ever before have supportive counselors and even some support groups.
 Coming out while in school can still be challenging.
 Do not tolerate bullying.
 Tell your parents, teachers, and principals if you are being bullied.
 Learn about your school and if they have policies to protect students based on their sexual orientation.
 Look for local groups that are supportive of adolescents who are coming out.

-- Find support, but not necessarily at bars.
-Bars can become a main meeting place for individuals in the LGBT community, especially when they are looking for an accepting place to go.
+- Find support in a variety of places.
+Historically, bars were a safer place for individuals in the LGBT community, especially when they were looking for an accepting place to go.
 The problem with bars is the alcohol.
-Alcohol can be dangerous when you feel stressed, anxious, and insecure.
-There is no problem with going to a bar on occasion, but find other safe places as well.
+Alcohol can lead to problems when you feel stressed, anxious, and insecure.
+At the same time, these places have been reassuring for tons of people over the years.
+The good news is that there are more places than ever before to content.
 Find local meetups, charity or non-profit organizations, local clubs, sports leagues, and churches.
 Do some online research to find meeting places.

 Coming out can be a scary experience.
 If you feel like no one will accept this, know that many will.
 Likely many more will be more accepting than you think.
 It is important to make a plan, so that you can anticipate difficult circumstances that may arise.
 Remember not to do this alone and find supportive groups, hotlines and organizations.